4383/4383.github.io/_drafts/2025-07-06-open-source-fatigue.markdown

 unfettered access to a finite and valuable resource, our time as voluntary maintainers.
 Industry is not just the culprit, individuals also are.

-Freedom is not given, it is earned.
-Freedom is choosing our constraints that you want to live with.
 Because nobody will solve your problems for you, you have do the first step toward a better life.
 Here is 3 simple steps that you can apply on your daily basis to draw our boundaries and fight for your wellbeing.